-The Country Store offers visitors a unique assortment of hand-crafted artisan wares and heritage goods- from hand-wrought ironware and handspun wool to craft kits, jams, candy, books and more.
+The Country Store offers visitors a unique assortment of hand-crafted artisan wares and heritage goods- from hand-wrought ironware and hand spun wool to craft kits, jams, candy, books, and more.
 The Country Store is open during the summer season with special fall and winter hours.
 To contact the Country Store directly, please call (609) 898-2300, ext.
 16 or e-mail firstname.lastname@example.org.
 All proceeds from the Village Country Store directly support the mission of Historic Cold Spring Village, a non-profit living history museum.
-Open Tuesday-Sunday from 10am-4:30pm.

-Please call 609-884-0114 for operating hours and information about hosting your special event at the Grange.
+Please call 609-884-0114 for operating hours & information about hosting your special event at the Grange.

 Built: 1912.
 Original Building Name: Cold Spring Grange #132.
 Located on its original site.

-This two-story building was built in 1912 to serve was the meeting hall for the Cold Spring Grange #132, which functioned as a politcal/civic, business, educational, and social organization for the farmers and residents of Cold Spring and its surrounding rural area until about 1970.
-Listed on the State and National Registers of Historic Places, the Grange Hall is the only building in Historic Cold Spring Village which stands on its original site.
+This two-story building was built in 1912 to serve was the meeting hall for the Cold Spring Grange #132, which functioned as a political/civic, business, educational, and social organization for the farmers and residents of Cold Spring and its surrounding rural area until about 1970.
+Listed on the State and National Registers of Historic Places, the Grange Hall is the only building in Historic Cold Spring Village that stands on its original site. www.coldspringgrange.net

 Built: c.
 1850.
 Original Building Name: Ezra-Norton House.
 Original Location: Dias Creek, Middle Township, NJ.
-The bakery is open Tuesday-Sunday from 10am-4:30pm.
-Smell the aromas and taste the treats of a bygone era at the Village Bakery, cool off with a refreshing beverage and enjoy casual lunch items.
-Currently, The Bakery is run by Madison’s Bakery of Cape May and Rio Grande.
+The Bakery is open when the Village is open for the season.
+Smell the aromas and taste the treats of a bygone era at the Village Bakery, cool off with a refreshing beverage, and enjoy casual lunch items.

 This common south Jersey house was built by Ezra Norton, a farmer who lived in the Dias Creek area of Middle Township.
 It was later owned by his son, Howard, who ran a grocery business out of the lean-to.
 The house is notable for its unusual winder stair, which begins in the lean-to rather than in the parlor, as was more common in Cape May County.